 Feed it something else – An alternative is to find something else for you to do when you get a craving for an alcoholic drink.
 This needs to be something that is fun and interesting however, otherwise, it won’t work.
 If you always give a craving a hot chocolate and a bubble bath instead, you might start associating the feeling with that, and not alcohol.

 Refusing drinks – This can be a huge struggle when someone who doesn’t know your past tries to convince you to drink.
 When you’re refusing, make eye contact to show you’re being serious, and be firm.
 Changing the subject quickly should help the conversation move on, and suggest another drink you can have instead.
 If they keep pressing you to drink, ask them to stop.
-Practice responses that you can use in these situations.

 If you can work out how to stop your cravings, and be more conscious about how much you drink – you really will feel amazing.